-5. WS.12 paragraph 19 provides a set of working definitions for ESG and green financial instruments (Annex 1).
+- 5. WS.12 paragraph 19 provides a set of working definitions for ESG and green financial instruments (Annex 1).
 At its 22nd meeting in March 2023, the AEG said that "the above definitions should be added but that these definitions should be periodically reviewed and, when appropriate, updated to reflect work being undertaken by various international financial reporting, disclosure, and statistical initiatives (such as the G20 Data Gaps Initiative).
 The AEG also requested that the economic-environmental accounting community and the task team for Recommendation 4 on Climate Finance of the G20 Data Gaps Initiative be consulted regarding these definitions, as well as on the usefulness of nesting 'of which: green' under 'of which: ESG'."
 (WS.12, paragraph 20).
-Guidance Note B.6 also acknowledged the ongoing work in this area in international fora and the need to closely follow up and adapt the new developments (BOPCOM, 2023).

-- 6. The aim of this Issues Note is to review the WS.12 working definitions of ESG and green financial instruments in light of on-going definitional discussions in related areas of work and to produce a revised set of definitions for the AEG's and BOPCOM's consideration, with a view to finalising the definitions for the 2025 SNA and BPM7 and accompanying glossary.
-In undertaking this review, some general questions relating to the recording of sustainable finance in the accounts have arisen, which also merit discussion by the AEG and BOPCOM. - 7.
-This Issues Note aims to provide, in Section 2, a recap of what has been agreed in WS.12 in relation to 'of which: ESG' and 'of which: green' financial instrument breakdowns to be included in the 2025 SNA.
-This section also notes the changes proposed for BPM7 and the work going on in parallel to collect data on green and sustainable securities under Recommendation 4 of the third G20 Data Gaps Initiative (DGI-3 Rec 4).
-Section 3 of the Issues Note proposes general principles relating to recording sustainable finance in the national accounts and balance of payments and international investment position.
+BPM6 update Guidance Note B.6 (see Section 2) also acknowledged the ongoing work in this area in international fora and the need to closely follow up and adapt the new developments (BOPCOM, 2023). - 6.
+The original aim of this Issues Note was to review the WS.12 working definitions of ESG and green financial instruments in light of on-going definitional discussions in related areas of work.
+As the work progressed, it also became necessary to address other questions relating to the recording of sustainable finance in the accounts such as classification principles, labelling and certification. - 7.
+This Issues Note provides, in Section 2, background on the work on sustainable finance for the BPM and SNA update processes, as well as the work going on in parallel to collect data on green and sustainable securities under Recommendation 4 of the third G20 Data Gaps Initiative (DGI-3 Rec 4).
+Sections 3-6 of the note contain the final proposal for the sustainable finance changes in the 2025 SNA and BPM7.
+Section 3 proposes general principles relating to recording sustainable finance in the national accounts and balance of payments and international investment position.
 Section 4 elaborates revised breakdowns and associated definitions for each type of financial instrument to be included in the sustainable financial instrument breakdowns in the 2025 SNA and BPM7.
 Section 5 looks at the importance of metadata for clear communication with users.
-Section 6 provides recommendations for the AEG's and BOPCOM's consideration, as well as some questions.
+Section 6 provides a summary of the sustainable finance changes to the SNA and BPM endorsed by the AEG and BOPCOM on 20 February 2024.